 - Cost: $79.99

-Created by Avik Munshi and those behind the Project Management Professional Certification Exam, this online course provides procurement lessons for all levels, including managers, entrepreneurs, and students.
-The course has been well received, with over 1,112 people giving it a 4.3 out of a possible 5.
+This course was created by Avik Munshi and those behind the Project Management Professional Certification Exam.
+It provides procurement lessons for all levels, including managers, entrepreneurs, and students.
+The course has been well-received, with over 1,112 people giving it a 4.3 out of a possible 5.